riebel/pixi-tiledmap/README.md

 yarn add pixi-tiledmap
 ```

-or include `pixi-tiledmap.min.js` after pixi.js in your html file.
+or include `pixi-tiledmap.min.js` after pixi.js in your html file (See `example/browser` for an example).

 ## Usage